When Frank Luna returned the call last week I no idea who was on the line. That voice, a percussive, bass-heavy thing, woke me from deep sleep.

 Luna was born middle of five.
 The youngest and oldest of his siblings died well before their years from health-related issues.
 His own father, a Nogales-born Korean war vet, committed suicide in 1977.

-Maybe the mirth and voices and comedy are a series of gestures designed to blur the pains of loss, like Frida Khalo's idea of painting her own reality.
-Luna tells me he pretty much eschews alcohol, the depressive in it is a killer.
-Suicide, he says, runs in his family, and in response he's deceptively self-aware.
+Maybe the mirth and voices and comedy are a series of gestures designed to blur out pain.
+Like Frida Khalo's idea of painting her own reality, other options don’t work.
+Luna eschews alcohol, for example, the depressive in it is a killer.
+Suicide runs in his family, and in response he's self-aware.
 His world is fueled by joy-filled mannerisms and self-created radio voices because it's his way of channeling those he lost.
+He says as much.

 "I get to live lives for those I loved, those who died before their time."